-This Report is prepared for the Fiscal Year ended September 30, 2021 and includes:
+This Report is prepared for the Fiscal Year ended September 30, 2022 and includes:

-- (i) A report on the management of the properties; - (ii) A report on the operating and maintenance of the properties; - (iii) A report on the status of the operating budget; - (iv) A report on the status of the Construction Fund; - (v) A report on the sufficiency of rates and charges for service; and - (vi) A report on the condition of the System.
+- (i) A report on the management of the properties; - (ii) A report on the operating and maintenance of the properties; - (iii) A report on the status of the operating budget; - (iv) A report on the status of the Construction Fund; and - (v) A report on the sufficiency of rates and charges for service.

-This Report is the thirty-fourth report since the issuance of the Series 1987-1 Bonds and the Series 1987-2 Bonds, and it addresses the fiscal year ended September 30, 2021.
+This Report is the thirty-fifth report since the issuance of the Series 1987-1 Bonds and the Series 1987-2 Bonds, and it addresses the fiscal year ended September 30, 2022.
 To the extent deemed appropriate and necessary to fulfill the purposes of this Report, certain subjects have been addressed for periods extending beyond such date.
 This Report summarizes the results of our studies and analyses, and those of others included herein, as of the dates of those studies or statements.
+Changed conditions occurring after such dates could affect the material presented herein to the extent of such changed conditions, and such changed conditions would not be reflected in this

-Changed conditions occurring after such dates could affect the material presented herein to the extent of such changed conditions, and such changed conditions would not be reflected in this Report.
+Report.
 We have not been retained by the District to update this Report beyond the date hereof or any underlying studies beyond the dates thereof.